zzjjjiang/python-starter/Intro/readme.md

 ```

  # Ex.
 23 Morse to Text, Text to Morse
  Extend exercise 22 to convert Morse Code to text.
-The program will contain a function called: `convertTextToMorseCode(morseCode)`.
+The program will contain a function called: `convertMorseCodeToText(morseCode)`.
 This function contains a parameter called `morseCode` and will contain the following dictionary:

  ```
    morseToTextDict = {